‘Vivian Answers Day’ #5

 And so long as doctors continue to use scare tactics on their patients, only those who – like members of the Save Our Bones community – continue to educate themselves about natural solutions to get rid of osteoporosis, will be immune to these tactics.

-Your sister, unfortunately, who as you write does have the Save Our Bones Program, has fallen prey to her doctor’s (most likely well-intentioned) tactics.
+Your sister, unfortunately, who as you write does have the Osteoporosis Reversal Program, has fallen prey to her doctor's (most likely well-intentioned) tactics.

-I can’t stress enough the importance of creating our own “bone health philosophy”.
-Once we analyze our options and understand that drugs can do more harm than good, the rest is as easy as sticking to the science-based knowledge and common sense natural solutions as portrayed in the Save Our Bones Program.
+I can't stress enough the importance of creating our own “bone health philosophy”.
+Once we analyze our options and understand that drugs can do more harm than good, the rest is as easy as sticking to the science-based knowledge and common sense natural solutions as portrayed in the Osteoporosis Reversal Program.

 To our natural bone health philosophy and good health!